HISTORY OF EDUCATION IN PASCO COUNTY

 On Sept.
 4, 1936, the Dade City Banner reported that Mrs. Lottie Cripe was appointed to teach at the Sand Pond School.

-When Sand Pond School closed, about 1941 or 1942, the property reverted to the original grantor to the School Board, in accordance with the conditions of that original grant.
+When Sand Pond School closed, the property reverted to the original grantor to the School Board, in accordance with the conditions of that original grant.
 Med (Schuyler Meadows) Gaskin and his wife Mae Stanley Gaskin purchased the land and school building about 1942 and used it as a home.
 They also bought the building (only) that was the Prospect School, razed it, and used the material to enlarge their home.

 The old building is located on the Gaskin property at the bottom of the south side of LeHeup Hill and on the east side of Fort King Road.
+See this picture.